 18. Schuyler Colfax Statue & Marker (Grass Valley Street, near Railroad St.) This is written on the dedication plaque at the base of Schuyler Colfax's monument: "Schuyler Colfax, Speaker of the House of Representatives, was asked by President Abraham Lincoln on April 14 to take a message to the miners of the West, that their prosperity is the prosperity of the nation.
 These may have been Lincoln's last words on public subjects, as he was shot later that evening at Ford Theater, Washington, D.C.
-In May 1865 Colfax traveled 2,000 miles by stagecoach, reaching San Francisco on July 1, 1865...Colfax went on to be vice president under Ulysses S. Grant, 1869-1873."
+In May 1865 Colfax traveled 2,000 miles by stagecoach, reaching San Francisco on July 1, 1865.
+Colfax went on to be vice president under Ulysses S. Grant, 1869-1873."

-Walking tour ends here.
-Drive about a mile to see the Cape Horn Marker and enjoy the view across the canyon.
+19. Colfax Passenger Depot (99 Railroad St.) Colfax Chamber of Commerce, Visitor Center & Heritage Museum.

-20. Cape Horn & Blue Star Highway Marker (CA HWY-174, Red Frog Parking Lot, Colfax, CA) The Capehorn Overlook has a bench provided by Colfax Area Historical Society with plaques commemorating Cape Horn, the Central Pacific Railroad construction, and the Blue Star By-Way.
-"This marker is dedicated to the memory of thousands of Chinese who worked for Charles Crocker on the Central Pacific Railroad.
-They were lowered over the face of Cape Horn Promontory in wicker Bosun's chairs to a point 1332 feet above the canyon floor.
-The ledge created for the railbed was completed May 1866."-HMDB.org
+20. Cape Horn & Blue Star Highway Marker (CA HWY-174, Red Frog Parking Lot, Colfax, CA)

+The Capehorn Overlook has a bench provided by Colfax Area Historical Society with plaques commemorating Cape Horn, the Central Pacific Railroad construction, and the Blue Star By-Way.

 For more notes on history and markers, visit Colfax Area Historical Society colfaxhistory.org and the Historical Marker Database HMDB.org.
+Thanks to the Colfax Area Historical Society (CAHS) for contributing to the accuracy of this marker quide.